rxshabN/rest-api/README.md

 # rest-api
- Created REST API using Node.js, Express.js and MongoDB
+ Created REST API using Node.js, Express.js and MongoDB using mongoose as the driver for MongoDB.